 - Study abroad program must be at least 4 weeks (28 days) in country/countries

-- London, Madrid and Tours meet the residency length requirements
+- London, Madrid, and Florence meet the residency length requirements

 Awards range from $1,250 to $10,000 based on financial need and time abroad.